Water and Fruits in a Glass

 Supplement Wisely

 Sometimes, diet and water alone aren’t enough, especially if you lead an active lifestyle.
 Electrolyte supplements like Buoy drops can be a valuable asset.
+Supplements should support a balanced diet, not replace it.
+If you have kidney disease, heart problems, or take medicines that affect fluid or mineral balance, talk to your doctor before making big changes.

 Limit Alcohol and Caffeine